yeehanchung/yeehanchung.com/src/content/blog/bodybuilding/index.md

 ## A little context

 People especially my friends were curious about me on how to achieve this body.
-At one time, it's funny that one of my friends thought I took steroids.
+Even one of my friends thought I took steroids, but it was merely hard work.
 It took me 7 months and a lot of sweat and blood.

 A little context, the selfie was taken in the gym room at an early morning when I was studying at Xiamen University Malaysia.
-I'm courage enough to took off my shirt at the time because no one is around, obviously.
+I was courageous enough to take off my shirt at that time because no one is around.

 ## What were the strategies?